 There may be a temptation to think of this factor as financial or money, but that would be a mistake.
 Money is a means to something else.
 If you’re thinking of money as a goal, you’re missing the point.
 The goal is to sustain your wellbeing spiritually, mentally, and physically.
 A steady income certainly may be an important part of that factor, but again it is a means to an end.
 If you are out of balance in one way in this lifestyle balanced scorecard, it eats away at other factors threatening your overall wellbeing.

 For instance, if you focus too much on your physical wellbeing you may start to obsess about your appearance or material possessions.
 In turn your mental and spiritual state will be sacrificed.
 You may suffer, for instance, intellectually or feel untethered to the world around you.
 In fact, because all four factors are interconnected, neglect or preoccupation in one factor will adversely affect the entire scorecard.

 When you’re working in a job that seems to be eating away at your soul, you’ve lost track of the other three factors and it’s purely about sustainment without having any reason for why you’re doing it.

 The good news is when it comes to scorecards, wellbeing in one area can positively affect your wellbeing in the other areas.
-Your physical wellbeing can help you spiritually and mentally as long as your cognizant of their importance, and you don’t obsess about that one area.
-Just remember that at it’s core it’s about balance.
+Your physical wellbeing can help you spiritually and mentally as long as you are cognizant of the importance of all factors, and you don’t obsess about one area.
+Just remember that at its core it’s about balance.

 If you’re finding that you feel unfulfilled in someway, consider the lifestyle balanced scorecard above.
 If there is imbalance somewhere, set your goals accordingly.
 Identify specific and actionable goals for each factor to ensure that your life is in balance.
 It’s worth your time and effort to do the work that will afford you a sustainably fulfilling life.